lewis103/Homework--5/README.md

 (a) Show how to use Fermat's little theorem to prove that n is composite without factoring n

 Fermat’s little theorem shoes that a(p-1) is congruent to 1 mod(p).
-We can use this theorem to n is composite without factoring.
+We can use this theorem to show that n is composite without factoring.
 We must find some number a such that a is not a multiple of n and a^(n-1) is not congruent to 1 mod(n).
 In order to do this one would use a repeated squaring algorithm.

 (b) Crack the RSA cryptosystem